aavetis/azure-openai-logger/README.md

 - Log Latency: Requests take 2-4 seconds to show up in Application Insights.
 - API Key Visibility: The OpenAI API key will be visible via the APIM instance to anyone who has access.
 - : Consider using Grafana or other monitoring tools for a potentially better user experience.

-# Todos

-Here are some tasks to improve the current setup:

-- [x] Create query packs with queries.
-- [x] Improve the dashboard by linking to the workbook URL and showing the APIM route for OpenAI API calls.
-- [x] Make the APIM route private by adding a subscription API key.
-- [ ] App Insights "Live Metrics" can show requests and dependency calls (responses) in real time.
-Something interesting here?
-Can we shortcut link to it?
-- [ ] Workbook ideas

-  - [ ] Use Export Parameters where each row is a request, and clicking expands the request to see details.
-  - [ ] Aggregate token usage over time.
-  - [ ] Requests count and duration over time.

-- [ ] Create a `main.parameters.json` to load in the parameters for the deployment script.
-- [ ] Add a UI component, maybe as a managed application?
-- [ ] Experiment with bicep functions for creating shortcut links to add to dashboard (e.g., tenant and sub ids).
-- [ ] Abstract KQL and workbook code for easier reading and updating.
-Abstracted KQL for the QueryPack / Query objects, but not for the workbook since it requires JSON.

-# Known issues

-- The `Microsoft.Insights/components/favorites@2015-05-01` resource does not work as expected.
-This issue is currently being discussed with Azure support.
-Hopefully we'll be able to favorite the query we create, as that'll make it easier to find our logs view.

-# Future thoughts

-- APIM has a caching mechanism, can we do something interesting here? (caching GPT responses)
-- Grafana for visualizations - can we completely automate the provisioning, configuration, and integration of Grafana?

-This project takes inspiration from [this solution](https://github.com/Azure-Samples/openai-python-enterprise-logging), but aims to be significantly lighterweight and 100% automated for deployment.